The Complete Guide

 EKG Technician Job Growth Projections and Forecast

 How fast is the EKG technician field growing?
-The U.S. Bureau of Labor Statistics has predicted that demand for EKG technicians could increase by 7% between the years 2018 and 2028, much faster than for all other occupations.
+The U.S. Bureau of Labor Statistics has predicted that demand for EKG technicians could increase by 10% from 2021 to 2031, much faster than for all other occupations.

-As the population ages, and as cardiovascular conditions continue to become more prevalent with age, EKG technicians will be needed in hospital settings, outpatient clinics, doctor’s offices and more.
+As the population ages, and as cardiovascular conditions continue to become more prevalent with age, with the COVID-19 pandemic pushing people into medical emergencies with a greater risk of cardiovascular conditions as well as a dormant lifestyle, EKG technicians will be needed in hospital settings, outpatient clinics and doctor’s offices more and more.

 The BLS also suggests that EKG technicians who are certified will have the best job opportunities.
-And those certified in more than one specialty are expected to find even greater opportunities.
+And those certified in more than one speciality are expected to find even greater opportunities.

 Coincidentally, the university certification programs we recommend will help fully prepare you to be ready for that great job.